misje/opencti-wazuh-connector/docs/source/troubleshooting.rst

 Incidents are only created when observables have indicators based on them, unless :attr:`~wazuh.config.Config.require_indicator_for_incidents` is set to false.
-See :ref:`require indicators <require-indicator>` for more information.
+For vulnerabilities, :attr:`~wazuh.config.Config.vulnerability_incident_cvss3_score_threshold` must be set for incidents to be created when a vulnerability is sighted.
+See :ref:`require indicators <require-indicator>` for more information on which settings influence incident creation.

 Incident response cases are not created
 ---------------------------------------

-Enable :attr:`~wazuh.config.Config.create_incident_response`.
+Enable :attr:`~wazuh.config.Config.create_incident_response` (it is enabled by default).

-Two User Account SCOs are created for the same user
+Two User-Account SCOs are created for the same user
 ---------------------------------------------------

 During enrichment, two User-Account :term:`SCOs <SCO>` may be created, possibly